-In the event of default, the Bonds may not be accelerated.
+The Bonds may not be accelerated in the event of default.
 A delinquent installment of interest or principal will be carried forward until it is paid and will bear interest at the interest rate on the applicable Bond until the payment date.
+The current shortage from the March 1, 2022, September 1, 2022 and March 1, 2023 bond interest payable is \$1,245,163.